Lehong-Wang/Fluid-Circuit-Generator/README.md

 # Fluid Circuit Generator

-This prject is a Blender addon tool to automatically generate tubing for fludic circuits.
+This prject is a Blender addon tool to automatically generate tubing network for fludic circuits.

 ## Requirements